denten-books/plain-text/1-metaphor.md

 around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
 Verbal representations, like "get keys" or "get lamp," puncture the first-person illusion.
-By contrast, the fully immersive modeled supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+By contrast, the fully immersive model supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 ![Direct manipulation of simulated objects. [@minsky_manipulating_1984, 199]](images/minsky.png)